zriyansh/signoz.io/blog/2023-11-01-cant-miss-kubecon-2023.md

 ## I'd love to meet you at Kubecon!

 If you're going to attend Kubecon in Chicago next week, I'd love to meet you and talk about OpenTelemetry, Observability, and how you can understand your systems in production.
 I'll buy the coffee if you'll share your stories about making a black box system more understandable.
-Find me on the <a href = "https://signoz.io/slack" rel="noopener noreferrer nofollow" target="_blank">SigNoz Slack</a> and <a href = "https://twitter.com/signozio" rel="noopener noreferrer nofollow" target="_blank">Twitter</a>.
+Find me on the <a href = "https://signoz.io/slack" rel="noopener noreferrer nofollow" target="_blank">SigNoz Slack</a>, on my <a href = "https://twitter.com/Serverless_Mom" rel="noopener noreferrer nofollow" target="_blank">Twitter</a> (DM's are open!), and on my <a href = "www.linkedin.com/in/otel-mom" rel="noopener noreferrer nofollow" target="_blank">LinkedIn</a>.